SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 tools to do cleanup jobs or the setup of dashboards that can be used for capacity management are all important contributions.

-Being transparent about bugs, incidents, security reponses may sound disturbing to traditional Ops teams at first -- yet it is key to build up experience.
+Being transparent about bugs, incidents, security responses may sound disturbing to traditional Ops teams at first -- yet it is key to build up experience.
 It also helps to create trust with users, especially when incidents do occur.